64jcl/boosterblaster/README.md

 It is using the neat litle trick of WSL's ability to run Windows programs to launch VICe.

 Install recommended extensions (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, "Extensions: Show Recommended Extensions")

+Install dependencies.
+If you hava Java, comment out the line that installs the JDK first.
+It should be minimum version 11.
 ```bash
 ./install_deps_linux.sh
 ```